MarkPugner79/bitvvave/README.md

 If you find a security problem please contact the project or pay attention to the dependencies in use.
 This is a large codebase, please consider that it has components that are out of date, and hasn't been under active development since 2021.

+Hey just so you know this is a nightmare and no one should in their right mind run this at this point.
+There will be a few more features added and then porting the UI to something that is still supported via another project will eventually be started.

 # TODO